Omanhene Cocoa Bean Company

 Omanhene Cocoa Bean Company is a chocolate company headquartered in Milwaukee, Wisconsin, United States.
 Omanhene's chocolate beans come from the forests of Ghana.
-The difference between Omanhene's chocolate and their competitors (according to the company website) is that Omanhene's chocolate bars are made and processed in Ghana, whereas competitors buy the beans from a tropical country and ship them to countries like Canada or the United States to make chocolate bars.
+The difference between Omanhene's chocolate and their competitors is that Omanhene's chocolate bars are made and processed in Ghana, whereas competitors buy the beans from a tropical country and ship them to countries like Canada or the United States to make chocolate bars.